 - Directed edges.
 A directed acyclic graph can be understood as a graph with a partial ordering of the vertices, leading to hierarchical drawings (upward crossing number), recurrent hierarchical drawings (the uninvestigated clockwise crossing number) or, less restrictive, bimodal drawings (bimodal crossing number). - Disconnected graph.
 There is not much to say about disconnected graphs in the plane, components are typically moved apart and drawn separately.
 Interesting problems start appearing when a disconnected graph is drawn on a higher-genus surface. - Pairs of Graphs.
 Pairs (or tuples) of graphs are no different from disconnected graphs, unless there is some type of interaction between the graphs, for example, a shared vertex set.
 At that point, there are drawing styles to model different types of interaction, e.g. simultaneous crossing number (shared vertices and edges), red/blue crossing number and joint crossing numbers (shared canvas). - Edge-coloring.
 If a graph has multiple edges, we can think of the graph as a union of multiple graphs on the same vertex set and apply ideas from "Pairs of Graphs".
 We could also assign different weights to crossings depending on the colors of the edges that cross (weighted crossing number); one particular example would be to only count crossings between edges of the same color (simultaneous crossing number) or different color (red/blue crossing number).
 On the other hand, some visualizations, such as metro-line drawings, are naturally done using edge colorings. - Edge-weights.
 Simple edge weights can be modeled using the weighted crossing number. - Labelings.
-There are various algorithms and heuristics for labeling graphs, see [333] for a survey.
-Labels can be drawn within the object to which they apply, leading to styles in which edges and vertices are thickened up as in [185, 357] or the medieval drawings mentioned in Remark 6.
+There are various algorithms and heuristics for labeling graphs, see [374] for a survey.
+Labels can be drawn within the object to which they apply, leading to styles in which edges and vertices are thickened up as in [199, 400] or the medieval drawings mentioned in Remark 6.
 We are not aware of any crossing number variants taking the presence of labels into account. - Vertex-coloring.
 If the vertex coloring is proper, we are back in the case of partite graphs.
 If it is not, different colors may denote different types of vertices.
 E.g. the color of a vertex may encode which boundary component (of a surface with holes) a vertex lies on. - Partially embedded graphs.
 One may want to minimize the number of crossings in the drawing of a graph G which has been partially embedded, this leads to the constrained crossing number.
 Interesting, but as far as we know, uninvestigated, special cases occur if the locations of some (or all) of the vertices are fixed and the number of bends along each edge is restricted.
+One may also consider the variant that instead of an embedding one is given a simple drawing, and wants to extend to a crossing-minimal simple drawing [260].

 Clusters.
 There has been much research on clustered drawings in which vertices are grouped into hierarchically nested regions.
 There are various types of crossings (edge-edge, edge-region, region-region).
 Typically, all of these crossings are prohibited, and there is significant research on c-planarity (clustered planarity) whose complexity it still open.
-Recently a first step was taken into allowing some of these types of crossings [29], but a formal notion of a clustered crossing number has not yet been introduced.
-In the visualization of large data sets, one can imagine vertices being located in given geometric clusters, for example the tiles of a 2-dimensional grid, and counting the crossings between edges and tile boundaries [122].
+Recently a first step was taken into allowing some of these types of crossings [34], but a formal notion of a clustered crossing number has not yet been introduced.
+In the visualization of large data sets, one can imagine vertices being located in given geometric clusters, for example the tiles of a 2-dimensional grid, and counting the crossings between edges and tile boundaries [134].